CCrocilla/horizon-shop/README.md

 **System:** E-commerce Website.

-**Actors:** Users who want to report issues, subscribe to a newsletter or request assistance.
+**Actors:** Users who want to report issues or request assistance.
 </details>

 <details>
     <summary>Pre-Conditions</summary>
-Users should accept the Terms and Conditions to be able to ask for support/ report issues or for subscribing to the Newsletter.
+Users should accept the Terms and Conditions to be able to ask for support/report issues.
 </details>

 <details>
     <summary>Basic Flow</summary>

 - The user browses for buy and/or sell products online and discovers the website.
 The user navigates to the Home Page and then goes into the Contact Us Page.
-- The user fills the mandatory fields.
+- The user fills the forms mandatory fields.
 - The user must accept the Terms and Conditions to subscribe to the newsletter and/or report issues/ request support.
-- The user can select the available checkboxes to subscribe for the newsletter.
 - The user submits the form.
 - The user receives a notification indicating that the form has been submitted successfully.